Digital Wallets Vs Payment Gateways: How are they different?

 Digital Wallets and Payment Gateways: Security Measures

-As mentioned before, in the case of Digital Wallets, the software is responsible for security for the personal information (via encryption of the information and by a private software code).
+As mentioned before, in the case of Digital Wallets, the software is responsible for security for personal information (via encryption of the information and by a private software code).
 Moreover, some wallets have integrated anti-virus into their system to provide extra security to their customers.
 For example, Paytm uses Norton anti-virus to make its platform more secure.

 When it comes to Payment Gateways, handling of information such as card details and personal details of users is dictated by a set of rules and security standards of the Payment Card Industry Data Security Standard (PCI-DSS or PCI) to ensure that the user data is secure.
 Submitting an order through a payment gateway is usually completed using HTTPS protocol via SSL (Secure Socket Layer) encryption, which securely communicates personal information involved in the transaction.

 Payment gateways these days are using Virtual Payer Authentication (VPA) which adds an additional layer of security through a 3-D secure protocol.
-Apart from this many payment gateways have started employing extremely powerful fraud detection tools like Card verification value (CVV), Address Verification Service (AVS) and Card Code Value (CVV) to protect their users from any malicious activity.
+Apart from this many payment gateways have started employing extremely powerful fraud detection tools like Card verification value (CVV), Address Verification Service (AVS), and Card Code Value (CVV) to protect their users from any malicious activity.

-Digital Wallets vs. Payment Gateways: In a Gist?
+Digital Wallets vs Payment Gateways: In a Gist?

 - Users of digital wallets do not need to fill out order forms on each site when they make purchases.
 Payment gateways, on the other hand, involve form-filling procedures which may put off many consumers.
-A study revealed that upwards of 25% of online shoppers abandon their order due to frustration in filling in forms.
+A study revealed that upwards of 25% of online shoppers abandon their orders due to frustration in filling in forms.